 Each section can have one or many fields.
-There are many different types of fields that you can add to your form, and each has its own settings that enable you to control how that field behaves.
+There are over 55 different types of fields that you can add to your form, and each has its own settings that enable you to control how that field behaves.

 This feature is available in WS Form PRO.

 Conditional logic enables you to add interactivity to your form.

 - Hide or show other fields based upon other field input

 - Do something if the user clicks or hovers over a field

 - Check if two fields match each other (e.g. passwords)

 - Check if a field has a minimum character count